 LITA (Love is the Answer): One-to-One Friends

 This free program “matches volunteers with residents of long-term care facilities for weekly visits.”
-LITA’s “100 volunteers … work with 28 of the 55 {long term care] facilities throughout Marin.
+LITA’s “100 volunteers … work with 28 of the 55 long-term care facilities throughout Marin.
 These dedicated volunteers bring personal friendships to the residents, may bring their friendly dog, or even play music.
 With every visit and through every volunteer interaction, LITA strives to “bring the warmth and vitality of the Marin community directly to residents so that they feel seen, heard and cared about.”
 For more information, call 415-472-5482.

 988 Suicide and Crisis Lifeline